YoushanZhang/Dog-Heart-Vertebral-Heart-Size-VHS--Measurement-Software/README.md

 ### Reference

-If you find it is helpful, please cite it as:
+If you find it helpful, please cite it as:

 `
-Zhang, Youshan.
-2022.
-"Dog Hip Norberg Angle Measurement Software".
+Li, Jialu, and Youshan Zhang.
+"Regressive vision transformer for dog cardiomegaly assessment."
+Scientific Reports 14, no. 1 (2024): 1539.
 `